Find out how coelacanth bodies are preserved so you can view them in natural history museums. Video, Shelf Life Episode Three.

 Needless to say, Courtenay-Latimer’s exciting discovery rocked the scientific community.
 “It would be like someone calls up with a picture of a Tyrannosaurus saying, ‘This was running around the vegetable patch.
 Is it interesting?’
 Yeah, it was,” explains Melanie L. J. Stianssny, a curator in charge of vertebrate biology at the American Museum of Natural History.

 The Shelf Life Series

 Don’t have time to visit the American Museum of Natural History?
 We’ve got your back!
-EH Science invites you to take a virtual trip behind the scenes of New York’s famous museum.
+You are invited to take a virtual trip behind the scenes of New York’s famous museum.

 Shelf Life is a collection for curious minds—opening doors, pulling out drawers, and taking the lids off some of the incredible, rarely seen items in the American Museum of Natural History.
 If you missed the first two episodes, catch them here: Shelf Life, Episode 1: 33 Million Things and Shelf Life, Episode 2: Turtles and Taxonomy.

 You can even watch Shelf Life while eating ice cream and wearing bunny slippers, unless you are lactose intolerant and/or leporiphobic.